Puiguqu/School_notes/Y1_Sem_2/CM1040_Web_Development/Week_4/01_Topic_2_Week_2_introduction_Video•_._Duration_57_seconds_57_sec.md

 [Original lesson](https://www.coursera.org/learn/uol-web-development/lecture/j5Wix/topic-2-week-2-introduction)

-There is no text provided to summarize.
-The given text appears to be a video transcript and additional page content for a lesson on web development, specifically addressing environmental impact and markup parsing algorithms.
-However, it does not contain any specific information or technical details that could be summarized.
+There is no text to summarize.
+The provided text appears to be a video transcript and lesson plan for an online course, but it does not contain any substantive content or technical information about markup parsing or environmental impact of computing at scale.

-If you provide the actual text, I'd be happy to help you summarize it in 8 sentences while preserving key information, formulae, links, and technical details.
+If you provide the actual text you would like me to summarize, I will be happy to assist you in condensing the key points into 8 sentences while preserving important concepts, formulae, links, and technical details.